das-g/tutorial/en/GLOSSARY.md

 # database

 # dependency
+A dependency is some other code that is required for your code to run.
+For example, your web application is based on the framework Django, and that means Django is among its dependencies.

 # deployment
-Deployment is the process of taking the code that poweres your web application and moving it to a publicly accessible computer (called a server) so that other people can see it.
+Deployment is the process of taking the code that powers your web application and moving it to a publicly accessible computer (called a server) so that other people can see it.

 # dictionary
+A dictionary is a data structure in Python that contains keys and values, in pairs.
+You can find a value by the key but not vice versa.
+A dictionary is written with curly brackets.
+Here is an example of a dictionary:
+{'T-shirts': 4, 'Pants': 2, 'Socks': 216}

 # directory